 edit Identifying Bites

-Bed bugs cannot usually be identified by bites alone, as they look similar to mosquito and spider bites.
-Signs include dark spots on bedding, eggs and eggshells (which are about 1mm across and white), and rusty or reddish stains on sheets caused by crushed bugs.
+Bed bug bites cannot usually be identified by bites alone, as they look similar to mosquito and spider bites.
+Signs of a bed bug infestation include dark spots on bedding, eggs and eggshells (which are about 1mm across and white), and rusty or reddish stains on sheets caused by crushed bugs.

-To see if a pet has fleas, part their fur.
-Fleas will be visible running and hiding from the movement.
-You can check the fur more thoroughly using a special flea comb.
+Your pets are more likely to be bitten by fleas than you are.
+To see if a pet has fleas, part its hair or fur.
+Fleas will try to run and hide from the movement but will be visible.
+You can check more thoroughly using a special flea comb.
 Any fleas caught in the comb can be killed in soapy water.

 When not feeding, bed bugs can be found near the piping, seams and tags of mattresses, and in cracks in the bed frame and headboard.
 In heavily infested rooms, they can also be found in chair seams, between cushions, in curtain folds, under loose wallpaper and in drawer joints.